 Top Drive Gear Box

-The Top drive gearbox is an integrated assembly including a main gear and one or two pinions complete with seals and bearings.
+The Top drive gearbox is an integrated assembly including the main gear and one or two pinions complete with seals and bearings.
 The main gear wheel is hollow to accommodate the main shaft inside a spine drive.
-The basic model is an equipment with one pinion powered by a hydraulic motor located on top of the gearbox.
-For greater drilling torque, an additional motor and pinion or bigger motor(s) are mounted on the gearbox.
+The basic model is equipped with one pinion powered by a hydraulic motor located on top of the gearbox.
+An additional motor and pinion or bigger motor(s) are mounted on the gearbox for greater drilling torque.
 The various combinations of motors enable the PTD system to give various drilling torque on speed output.
-Reference the technical specification, A PTD with drilling speed up to 600 rpm for slim – hole drilling is also available.
-The gears and bearings are lubricated by a forced circulation lubrication oil circuit.
-The lubrication oil is cooled by an air cooler.
+Reference the technical specification, A PTD with a drilling speed up to 600 rpm for slim-hole drilling is also available.
+A forced circulation lubrication oil circuit lubricates the gears and bearings.
+An air cooler cools the lubrication oil.

 The Transmission and Main Shaft

-The Top drive gearbox is an integrated assembly including a main gear and two pinions complete with seals and bearings.
-The main gear wheel is hollow to accommodate the main shaft inside a spline drive.
-The basic model is equipment with two pinions powered by a hydraulic motor located on top of the gearbox.
-To accommodate requirements for less or higher drilling torque and speed, various alternatives of drive motor in circulation of lubrication oil circuit.
+The Top drive gearbox is an integrated assembly including the main gear and two pinions complete with seals and bearings.
+The main gear wheel is hollow to accommodate the shaft inside a spline drive.
+The basic model is equipped with two pinions powered by a hydraulic motor on top of the gearbox.
+To accommodate requirements for less or higher drilling torque and speed, various alternatives of the drive motor in the circulation of the lubrication oil circuit.

-The main shaft is extended 300 mm (1 ft.) above the top of gearbox.
+The main shaft is extended 300 mm (1 ft.) above the top of the gearbox.
 The extended top has a 6 5/8“ API reg.
-LH box connection to the swivel sub. ( Optional Nc 61 for 500 ton lifting capability ).
-The shaft is mounted to the hollow main gear from underneath, and held in palace by a clamping ring (the stop ring) above.
-The weight of the gearbox and motors is supported by a shoulder of the main shaft.
+LH box connection to the swivel sub. ( Optional Nc 61 for 500-ton lifting capability ).
+The shaft is mounted to the hollow main gear from underneath and held in the palace by a clamping ring (the stop ring) above.
+The shoulder of the main shaft supports the weight of the gearbox and motors.
 The gearbox has a bearing system designed to carry the top drive weight and the dynamic loads from drilling.

 The Pipe handler consists of:

-- the Link hanger including a spring system to clear it off the main shaft while drilling.
+- The Link hanger includes a spring system to clear it off the main shaft while drilling.

-- hydraulic cylinders and an actuator arm for link tilt system to clear to elevator from the drill string while drilling and to pick up the pipe from the mouse hole.
+- Hydraulic cylinders and an actuator arm for the link tilt system to clear the elevator from the drill string while drilling and pick up the pipe from the mouse hole.

 - The backup tong may be hoisted to break out the saver sub and the mud saver valve.
 It may also be utilized for orientating the drill string at directional drilling.